 Have you ever wondered about trying ironing heat transfer vinyl on an unordinary surface but were doubtful if it would stick or work?
-Have you ever had an idea for an awesome project that involved htv vinyl and non-fabric mediums and wondered if the vinyl would adhere?
-Sometimes the key for a perfect adhesion of htv vinyl depends on the time, pressure, and temperature you are using.
+Have you ever had an idea for a fantastic project that involved Heat Transfer Vinyl and non-fabric mediums and wondered if the vinyl would adhere?
+Sometimes the key to a perfect adhesion of HTV depends on the time, pressure, and temperature you are using.
 So, it's a perfect idea to learn first about your medium and the types of vinyl you are using because it requires appropriate temperature, pressure, and time.

-There are many heating machines to transfer our designed vinyl on mediums, but now we will answer this question as we will use this heating machine on metal.
+There are many heating machines to transfer our designed vinyl on mediums, but now we will answer this question by using this heat press on metal.

 "Can we use a heat press on stainless steel?"

 The answer for this is a roaring YES!